Seasonal Shrub Care | Residential Ongoing Care Seacoast NH

 June–August: Summer Maintenance & Shaping

-Maintaining performance without overstressing plants
+Maintaining plant form without overstressing plants

 ☀️ Summer Care Tasks